PopovMP/image-holder/README.md

 }
 ```

+ The passCode can be a number or a string.

 ## ToDo

 ### Tasks

  - Check and create the storage folder on startup.
- - Store the last 10 images links in the Local Storage.
-Load preview of the images on the index.
+ - Store the last 10 image links in the Browser's Local Storage.
+Show images preview on loading.
+ - Add a suffix to the image name if such one already exists.
+ - Add an option for overriding an existing images.

 ### Ideas
  - Use a template engine (pug, ejs) for the views in order to be possible to load settings.
+ - Store the last 100 images mata data on the server. load them in teh index page.
+ - Add a "Delete" button to the image preview.
+ - If the passCode is "" or 0, remove the "Pass code" input.
+It will make the service public.
+No image delete or file rewrite must be available in that case.

 ## Powered by